CA2 – How can God communicate with people?

 Yet how to express it all in writing would have created impossible challenges for the Bible’s authors.
 Only by God’s inspiration were they enabled to do so Ephesians 3:4-5.

 Those compiling notes to explain the Bible also face such challenges!
 James 3:1, Titus 1:9.
-They too need insights into the Bible as given by the Holy Spirit 1Corinthians 2:12,13 as well as some understanding of their intended readers Titus 1:10,11.
+They too need insights into the Bible as given by the Holy Spirit 1Corinthians 2:12,13, especially through the writings of other Bible explainers, as well as some understanding of their intended readers Titus 1:10,11.